Polaris expedition: Finances and materials

 During his previous Arctic expeditions, Hall came to admire the Inuit umiak—a type of open boat made of driftwood, whalebone, and walrus or seal skins—and brought a similarly constructed collapsible boat that could hold twenty people.
-Food packed on board consisted of tinned ham, salted beef, bread, and sailor's biscuit.
-They intended to prevent scurvy by supplementing their diet with fresh musk ox, seal, and polar bear meat.
+Food packed on board consisted of tinned ham, salted beef, bread and sailor's biscuit.
+They intended to prevent scurvy by supplementing their diet with fresh musk ox, seal and polar bear meat.

 Personnel

 In July 1870, U.S. President Ulysses S. Grant appointed Hall as the expedition's overall commander, to be referred to as captain.
-Although Hall had abundant Arctic experience, he had no sailing experience, and the title was purely honorary.
-In selecting officers and seamen, Hall relied heavily on whalers with experience in Arctic waters.
+Although he had abundant Arctic experience, Hall had no sailing experience and the title was purely honorary.
+In selecting officers and seamen, he relied heavily on whalers with experience in Arctic waters.
 This was markedly different from the polar expeditions of the British Admiralty, who tended to use naval officers and highly disciplined crews.

 For his selection of sailing master, Hall first turned to Sidney Ozias Budington, then to George Emory Tyson.
 Both initially declined due to prior whaling commitments.
 When those commitments—Budington's first, followed by Tyson's—fell through, Hall named Budington as sailing master and Tyson as assistant navigator.
 Budington and Tyson had decades of experience captaining whaling vessels between the two of them.
 In effect, Polaris now had three captains, a fact which would weigh heavily on the fate of the expedition.
-To further complicate matters, Budington and Hall had quarreled before, in 1863, during Hall's earlier search of Franklin's lost expedition.
-At the time, Budington had denied permission for Hall to bring north his Inuit guides, Ipirvik and Taqulittuq, whom had taken ill and were in the Budingtons' care.
+To further complicate matters, Budington and Hall had quarreled before, in 1863, during Hall's earlier search for the Franklin expedition.
+At the time, Budington had denied permission for Hall to bring north his Inuit guides, Ipirvik and Taqulittuq, whom had taken ill and were in Budington's care.

 The remaining personnel was composed of Americans and Germans, as well as a Dane and a Swede – both of whom closely associated with the Germans.
 The first mate, Hubbard Chester; second mate, William Morton; second engineer, Alvin Odell; and astronomer and chaplain Richard Bryan—among others—were American.
 Chief scientist and surgeon Emil Bessels and chief engineer Emil Schumann were German, as were most of the seamen.
-Meteorologist Frederick Meyer was a German-born U.S. Signal Corps sergeant.
+Meteorologist Frederick Meyer was a German-born U.S. Army Signal Corps sergeant.

-In addition to the 25 officers, crew, and scientific staff, Hall brought along his native companions whose assistance he had relied on during his earlier expeditions; guide and hunter Ipirvik, interpreter and seamstress Taqulittuq, as well as their infant son.
+In addition to the 25 officers, crew and scientific staff, Hall brought along his native companions whose assistance he had relied on during his earlier expeditions; guide and hunter Ipirvik, interpreter and seamstress Taqulittuq, as well as their infant son.
 Later, at Upernavik, also joining their ranks would be Hans Hendrik, the esteemed Greenlandic Inuk hunter previously employed by Kane and Hayes on their respective expeditions, and whose expertise had been crucial to their survival, helping ward off starvation.
-Throwing his weight around, Hans, wrote Bessels, "refused to see that his [wife] and their children were extremely unwelcome extras on such an undertaking."
-Reluctant to increase their number with "four useless mouths," Hall aquiesced, so that now, besides Hans' wife, added to their complement were three young children.
+Throwing his weight around, Hendrik, wrote Bessels, "refused to see that his [wife] and their children were extremely unwelcome extras on such an undertaking."
+Reluctant to increase their number with "four useless mouths," Hall acquiesced so that now, besides Hendrik's wife, added to their complement were three young children.